FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 ## Running

-So far we have introduced all the processes of asset management application by using blockchain and how to implement the functions.
-Then we can run project and test whether the function is normal.
+So far we have introduced all the processes of the asset management application using the blockchain and implemented the functions.
+Then we can run the project and test whether the function is normal.

 -   compilation